Peace River Forest Area - April 16, 2025

-Due to snow cover and mild conditions, the wildfire danger level is low in the Peace River Forest Area.
+Due to strong winds and dry conditions, the wildfire danger level is high in the Peace River Forest Area.

 Wildfire situation